chi-org/seaweedfs-test/README.md

 5. Others

-   1. `volume.dataDirs[0].maxVolumes: 2` & `master.volumeSizeLimitMB: 1000` => chỉ được tối đa 7 volume trên một node, nếu mỗi volume quá 1000mb => master chặn ghi
+   1. `volume.dataDirs[0].maxVolumes: 2` & `master.volumeSizeLimitMB: 1000` => exceed the limit => stop write
       - upload file 14mb  => 3 volume ids created (2 each node)
       - ![image-20250515103520628](./README.assets/image-20250515103520628.png)

    2. `volume.dataDirs[0].maxVolumes: 2` & `master.volumeSizeLimitMB: 1`
       - upload file 14mb => 3 volume ids created (2 each node) => stop write (cannot upload since master check volumeSizeLimit)
    3. Whenever a file uploaded to pvc, it create a volume id which includes the name of the pv as prefix name (remember to have enough resource or the write operator will be restricted)
    4. Use `volume.delete -node seaweedfs-volume-2.seaweedfs-volume.seaweedfs:8080 -volumeId 60` to delete volume.
-To delete all, clean all data from all host then helm reinstall.
+To delete all volumes, clean all data from all host then helm reinstall.
+To delete only all data: volume.vacuum or api /vacuum